Speaking and Listening (Communication)

-Reading for pleasure
+Reading for Enjoyment

 The use of high quality books within the reading curriculum is at the heart of Manor School’s approach to engage and support children to become motivated and independent readers.
 We believe that if children enjoy sharing books and reading, they become better readers.

 The texts that we use at Manor School enable pupils to develop knowledge of a wide range of books, authors, illustrators and genres.
 We explore books as a whole class focus through a range of creative approaches involving talk, drama and visual representation.
-The books provide children with experience of the rhythms and patterns, vocabulary, structures and ideas in written language that they can draw on in their own writing.
+The books provide children with experience of the rhythms and patterns, vocabulary structures and ideas in written language that they can draw on in their own writing.

 The selection of books for the classroom plays an important part in the development of an effective reading curriculum thus we have a selection of multi-sensory books for the pupils who cannot benefit from ‘mainstream’ books.
 These books can be enjoyed without being understood as they are told interactively through voice and emotion rather than words and pictures.

 We believe that systematic, high quality phonics teaching is essential for pupils to become proficient readers and writers.
-At Manor School we use Letters and Sounds phonic programme across KS1 and KS2 which meets the criteria for high quality phonic work.
-To support the teaching of the sounds we use ‘Jolly Phonics’.
-Letters and Sounds help us to adapt our teaching to the range of pupils’ developing abilities.
+At Manor School, we use the Letters and Sounds phonics programme which meets the criteria for high quality phonic work.
+To support the teaching of the sounds, we use ‘Letters and Sounds’.
+The Letters and Sounds phonics programme helps us to adapt our teaching to the range of pupils’ developing abilities.
 It helps us to make sure that all children make progress at a pace that benefits their enlarging capabilities.

-For learning games and other resources, visit www.letters-and-sounds.com
+For learning games and other resources visit www.letters-and-sounds.com

-Our teaching of reading is built on the achievements and strengths of our pupils and we have high expectations for every child.
+Our teaching of reading is built on the achievements and strengths of our pupils, and we have high expectations for every child.
 We use the PM reading scheme which is developed to build reading skills through gradual progression.
 The scheme provides pupils with lots of small, achievable steps as they begin to read so they enjoy the process.
 Each new level within the reading scheme introduces new things and practises the skills and knowledge learned in the previous levels.

-Although we use this reading scheme, we strongly believe that pupils should be enjoying other books alongside this, at school and at home.
+Although we use the reading scheme, we strongly believe that pupils should be enjoying other books alongside this, at school and at home.
 Reading high-quality books is the best way to encourage a love of reading.